swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 # DVC will add new files after this line
 /model.pkl
 ```

+!!! info

+    If using macOS, you might want to ignore `.DS_Store` files as well to avoid pushing Apple's metadata files to your repository.

 Check the differences with Git to validate the changes.